 Nose Bleeds (Epistaxis)

-The following list of factors predispose people to nosebleeds:
+The following is a list of factors that predispose people to nosebleeds:

 - Colds and infections